Susantha Punchinilame

 Galgamuwa Vidanalage Susantha Punchinilame (born 6 April 1961) is a Sri Lankan politician, originally from Ratnapura and the son of G. V. Punchinilame.
 He is a member of parliament and a government minister.

 Criminal charges

-He was the main suspect in the murder of Nalanda Ellawala, a member of parliament who was killed during a shootout between supporters belonging to the United National Party and the People's Alliance in the Kuruwita area on 11 February 1997.
-However, Punchinilame has been cleared of all charges and was subsequently released on 18 December 2013.
+He was the main suspect in the murder of Nalanda Ellawala, a member of parliament who was killed during a shootout between supporters of the United National Party and the People's Alliance in Kuruwita on 11 February 1997.
+However, Punchinilame was cleared of all charges and subsequently released on 18 December 2013.

+Furthermore he is the main suspect of Padmasiri Threemavithana's murder in Koslanda, Sri Lanka.